TheSmiths-Widgets/ts.chat2/README.md

 ## TODO (from the most important to the least)

-- Find a workaround for pull to refresh for Android (we don't want to use https://github.com/raymondkam/Ti.SwipeRefreshLayout) and implement it for both platforms
 - Add some customization
     - Allow to add more buttons at the bottom (like in the Hangout app from Google)
         - Each button would raise its own event when pressed